kierncb/Python_Data_Job_EDA/README.md

 - Python is the most in-demand skill for Data Scientists and a crucial skill for Data Engineers.
 This suggests that Data Engineers and Data Scientists need strong coding skills, while Data Analysts can focus more on querying and visualization.

 ## 7. What are the top trending skills for data engineers in the US?
-To analyze skill trends for Data Engineers in 2023, I filtered out Data Engineer positions and grouped the skills by the month of the job postings.
-This allowed me to identify the top five skills for Data Engineers each month, revealing how their popularity evolved throughout the year.

 ### Visualize Data